-There’s no two ways about it, moving home takes a whole heap of time and effort, so the earlier you can start the laborious task of packing boxes, and the more efficiently you do it, the better!
+There are no two ways about it, moving home takes a whole heap of time and effort, so the earlier you can start the laborious task of packing boxes, and the more efficiently you do it, the better!
 We’ve been hiring crates to businesses and domestic customers for many years, and we know a thing or two about packing, so read on for our advice on how to pack to minimise breakages when moving.

-Before we kick off we’re going to start by listing a few essentials you’ll need to hand before you get stuck in to the process of packing.
+Before we kick off we’re going to start by listing a few essentials you’ll need to hand before you get stuck into the process of packing.

 Essential packing supplies that you’ll need include;

 - Cardboard boxes or plastic crates (wondering which is best?
 Find out here)

 - Sticky labels (optional)